Hisham546/newshub/README.md

 # newshub

-A simple flutter project that shows news.
- This app works by api integration
+A News app that fetches latest news